Frequently asked questions

 - Nearly half (49%) of the patients in the LGS clinical trials and 65% of patients in the Dravet syndrome clinical trial were taking concomitant clobazam

-- Valproate was the most commonly used concomitant AED in the TSC phase 3 trial, with 45% of patients receiving concomitant valproate, and 27% of patients receiving concomitant clobazam
+- Valproate was the most commonly used concomitant ASM in the TSC Phase 3 trial, with 45% of patients receiving concomitant valproate, and 27% of patients receiving concomitant clobazam

 - Concomitant use of valproate and elevated transaminase levels at baseline increase the risk of EPIDIOLEX dose-related transaminase elevations